 - OBS Settings – not optimised for your PC’s power or internet connection

-- Hardware – PC is not able to handle running a game and OBS
+- Hardware – PC is not able to handle running a game and OBS, GPU might be at 100%

 - Windows 10 settings